projectinnovatenewark/csx2/lessons/students/6_system_admin_cont/6_system_admin_continued.md

 Now, use the "cat" command to read the file’s contents using:
 `cat hello_world.py`

-Let’s test out our Python file by using `python3 hello_world.py`. "python3" is how you run Python files from your terminal to see their output.
+Let’s test out our Python file by using `python3 hello_world.py`. "python3" is a command you use to run Python files from your terminal, and whatever you "print" in the Python file will be output to the terminal.
 We are expecting our program to have an output of "Hello World!".
 Your terminal should look like the following after running the Python file.

 <div class=mdImage align=center >
     <kbd>